 Look for ways to make meaningful connections with the person each day.
-For tips on connecting with the person at every stage of the disease, see the Alzheimer Society's information sheet on Communication, available at www.alzheimer.ca/communication.
+For tips on connecting with the person at every stage, see the Alzheimer Society's information sheet on 5 communication tips for conversations with people living with dementia, available at alzheimer.ca/communication.

 Share your intimate knowledge of the person with dementia - personality, needs, interests, likes, dislikes, favourite activities and life history - with any staff providing care so they are better able to support and connect with that person as a unique individual.
-The Alzheimer Society's All About Me booklet, available at www.alzheimer.ca/allaboutme, is a helpful resource for recording this information.
+The Alzheimer Society's All About Me booklet, available at alzheimer.ca/allaboutme, is a helpful resource for recording this information.